the resource refers to the resource in the repository which identified by the

 |dc:language||One or more||

 This refers to the primary language in which the content of the resource is presented.
-The element MAY be repeated if the resource contains multiple languages.
-Values used for this element MUST conform to ISO 639-3.
+The property MAY be repeated if the resource contains multiple languages.
+Values used for this property MUST conform to ISO 639-3.
 This offers two and three letter tags e.g. "en" or "eng" for English and "en-GB" for English used in the UK.

 |dc:source||Zero or one||